daimpi/SocNetABM/README.md

 When the network is a de facto complete network, scientists might be able to utilize a more performant sharing procedure (the second condition is that they have to be converged): `share-fast`.
 This variable signals whether or not such a de-facto complete network is present in the current run.

+#### g-exit-condition?

+* format: boolean
+* example: false

+If the `exit-condition` reporter is evaluated the variable will be set to `true` in case the the exit-condition is met, `false` otherwise.
+Positive evaluation of the exit-condition marks the end of a run.

 ### Turtles-own